siriwar/hello-world/README.md

 # hello-world
 to learn git hub
 Hi this is sampath siriwardena.
-Added thi line to learn commit.
+Added this line to learn commit.